A vanishing theorem for tautological classes of aspherical manifolds: An Euler class for fibrations with Poincar e fibre

 To motivate our construction, let us recall one definition of the Euler class of a Poincar\'e duality space $F$.
 If $D_F \colon H^{*}(F) \to H_{d-*}(F)$ is the Poincar\'e duality map for $F$, and $\Delta \colon F \to F \times F$ is the diagonal map, then the Euler class of $F$ may be described as $e(F) = \Delta^* D_{F \times F}\Delta_*D_F(1)$.
 We will mimic this definition for a fibration $p \colon E \to B$ with Poincar\'e fibre $F$ using parametrised (co)homology.

 Consider the category $\Sp_B$ of spectra parametrised over $B$.
-Suppressing usual subscripts to declutter the notation as no other base will be considered in this section let $\mathrm H\Z$ and $\Ss$ denote the trivial parametrised Eilenberg--Mac Lane and sphere spectrum, respectively.
+Our results are essentially model independent but for definiteness' sake we shall take \cite{MS} as our primary reference.
+Suppressing usual subscripts to declutter the notation, as no other base will be considered in this section, let $\mathrm H\Z$ and $\Ss$ denote the trivially parametrised Eilenberg--Mac Lane and sphere spectrum, respectively.
 Similarly, we have dropped the notation for a disjoint base point or section.
 We have the diagonal map $\Delta \colon E \to E \times_B E$ and we claim that Poincar{\'e} duality for $F$, and the orientability hypothesis, yield a \emph{fibrewise Poincar\'e duality} equivalence